-Conventional science tells us fruit is a nutritious, essential part of any balanced diet — but is this the case when you’re following keto?
+Conventional science tells us that fruit is a nutritious and essential part of any balanced diet.
+But is this the case when you’re following keto?

 Fruit contains natural sugars and can be healthy in moderation, but it can still be problematic when it comes to keto and fat loss.

-Fruit is often portrayed as “nature’s candy.”
-Fruit is packed with sugar, and like most regular candy, it will spike blood glucose (or blood sugar) levels when consumed.
+Fruit is often portrayed as nature’s candy, and for good reason.
+Fruit is packed with sugar (known as fructose), and like most candy, it will spike your blood sugar levels when you eat it.

-Obviously, processed sugars and carbohydrates play the biggest role in this addiction.
-But could nature’s candy be triggering some addictive properties as well?
+Obviously, processed sugars and refined carbohydrates play the biggest role in this addiction.
+But could nature’s candy be contributing to your cravings and stalls in fat loss as well?

 Currently, research is lacking in this area.
 As far as fruit and keto go, the main challenge is finding fruits with the lowest sugar and carbohydrate content.